Ethics – not a distant county!

 In reality, if I have posted something that makes you uncomfortable and you tell me quickly I’ll probably change it out.
 It’s not to my advantage to make you feel bad, especially because I’m looking for long term relationships with people who are happy that I shoot them rehearsing, performing and interacting wherever they are over the coming years.

 If, as has happened, you change your mind about an image that you had told me you liked, or that you or other people have already commented on I will not be happy to change or delete it and might well, on consideration, decide not to take down the photo at all.
 Life goes on.
 We can’t – and shouldn’t – rewrite history – and I am profoundly uncomfortable about deleting images and words that have already been posted.
 They’re already shared history.
 When other people have also commented, I feel it’s disrespectful and dishonest to delete the history and thought that their comments represent.

-If you have commissioned me on a fixed price or per-diem rate, and our agreement is that you own these images in whole or part, you can indicate which (if any) images I can use in my blogs because you have already paid for them.
+In 99.99% of cases I own my images outright and you buy the rights to rent them from me in whatever form or forms we have agreed.
+My ownership of my own images is the default position of English law and so basic that it is rarely mentioned.
+However, if you have commissioned me on a fixed price or per-diem rate and our agreement is that you own these images in whole or part, you can indicate which (if any) images I can use in my blogs because you have already paid for them.
 In this case we will have already agreed a way of working together that keeps you happy, maintains my integrity and gives both of us the comfort and confidence we need.

 You go on about being paid for your images, but do you pay the performers you shoot?

 You can bet your bottom dollar that if I’m asking a performer to do something just for me we’ll have agreed a way forward before a single shot is taken.